solodyagin/selfupdate/README.md

 	<-done
 }
 ```

-If you desire a GUI element and visual integration with Fyne, you should check [fyneselfupdate](https://github.com/fynelabs/fyneselfupdate).

 To help you manage your key, sign binary and upload them to an online S3 bucket the `selfupdatectl` tool is provided.
 You can check its documentation [here](https://github.com/solodyagin/selfupdate/tree/main/cmd/selfupdatectl).